vlang-association/blog/content/blog/meet-updated-playground.md

 We have rewritten all backend, improved language support in the editor, added the ability to view generated C code, as well as the ability to pass the parameters of compilation and program launch.
+Playground can now work with base64 encoded code and GitHub Gists code.
 The new playground also now can check the output of the program to match the output that was passed as the expected output.
 This is a useful feature for creating interactive lessons.